 Can a Probation Stay Away Order Be from All CA Home Depots?

 He later pleaded no contest to second degree burglary and admitted having a prior prison term for vehicle theft (Penal Code § 459, 667.5(b)).
-His terms of probation included one year in county jail and a probation condition that he not “go on the premises, parking lot adjacent or any store of Home Depot in the State of California.”
+His terms of probation included one year in county jail and a probation condition that he not “go on the premises, parking lot adjacent to any store of Home Depot in the State of California.”
 At the time, Moran did not object to those conditions.

 After being sentenced, Moran appealed the probation condition as overly broad and unconstitutionally interfering with his right of travel.
 He argued that Home Depot has 232 stores in California, including 14 such stores within 20 miles of his home address.
 His big argument was when considered with those 14 stores’ respective parking lots, the stay away condition sweeps too broadly.

 The Courts of Appeal agreed with Moran and the People appealed to the California Supreme Court.
 After the Court of Appeals granted Moran’s appeal, Moran went to court and asked to convert the remainder of his time on probation to jail to end his probation.
 He then served time and his probation ended.